top of page

 HE / HIM / HIS | InstructorB@namicc.org

 Gabriel grew up in Portland, Oregon, and recently moved back after receiving his Masters in social work from the Smith School of Social Work.
-He has worked as a teacher; a writer; and as a member of several grassroots organizations serving the community here in Portland, including at the Columbia River Correctional Institute.
+He has worked as a teacher, a writer, and as a member of several grassroots organizations serving the community here in Portland, including at the Columbia River Correctional Institute.

 He is currently studying for his Oregon clinical licensure and is very excited for the opportunity to continue working within the carceral system and providing more resources to those caught up within it.